psychoinformatics-de/ipsy-docs/source/internal/data_center/index.rst

   preserving the few remaining C13s on the PDU and increasing the available current to the UPS, a C20(?) to C19 should be used.

 .. todo:: Upgrade flatbed's BIOS.
-See it's page for the saga.
+See its page for the saga.

+<<<END OBSOLETE

 .. toctree::
    :hidden: